cavo789/vscode_tips/readme.md

 Tips:

+* Install [Peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) to make changes easily.
+Peacock will use some default schemas or allow to choose a random one.
 * you can use a tool like [https://contrastchecker.com/](https://contrastchecker.com/) to find a good contrast schema.
 * You can also deeper in the configuration of the editor; please take a look to [https://code.visualstudio.com/api/references/theme-color](https://code.visualstudio.com/api/references/theme-color)